mrzamaniiii/TinyML-Compression-Benchmark/README.md

 Confidence Score
 ```

-The system is designed to operate fully on-device without cloud inference or an external computer.
+The final system operates completely on-device without cloud inference or an external computer.

 ---